Colin Mitchell

-Colin Campbell Mitchell (17 November 1925 – 20 July 1996), also known as Mad Mitch was a British Army soldier and politician.
+Colin Campbell Mitchell (17 November 1925 – 20 July 1996), also known as Mad Mitch, was a British Army soldier and politician.
 He became a public figure in 1967 as the commanding officer of the 1st Battalion of the Argyll and Sutherland Highlanders.
 Forces under his command reoccupied the Crater district of Aden which had been taken over by local police mutineers in what became known as "the last battle of the British empire".
 The reoccupation and subsequent control of the Crater were controversial and Mitchell resigned his army commission in 1968.
 Subsequently, he became a Conservative Member of Parliament and served one term from 1970 to February 1974.
 After participation in a failed business venture he subsequently worked as a security and military consultant.
-In 1989 Mitchell took a leading role in the Halo Trust, a not-for-profit organisation undertaking mine clearance in former war zones.
+In 1989 Mitchell took a leading role in the Halo Trust, a not-for-profit organization undertaking mine clearance in former war zones.

 Early life

 Mitchell's father (also called Colin) came from an Argyllshire fishing family.
 Mitchell (Snr) worked in a solicitor's office and for the MacBrayne ferry company before serving in the 10th Battalion Argyll and Sutherland Highlanders in World War I. Mitchell (Snr) achieved the rank of captain (commissioned 'in the field') and was awarded the Military Cross at the Second Battle of Ypres, but when the young Colin asked him how he would only say, 'Oh, shooting rabbits'.
 He was badly gassed in 1918.
 After the war, he worked in the City of London and married a Glaswegian woman (née Gilmour) whose father worked as a manager for the LMS Railway company.
 The couple took up residence in the South London suburb of Purley where they had two children – Colin and Henrietta.
 The family lived in a modest semi-detached house and Colin would attend services at the local Presbyterian Church wearing a kilt.
 Mitchell received his formal education at the Whitgift Grammar School in Croydon.